PathwayCommons/semantic-search/README.md

 > You can pass the `--reload` flag if you are developing to force the server to reload on changes.

-You can then make a POST request with some query text and some documents to search against, and it will return the `top_k` most similar documents.
+You can then make a POST request with some query text and some documents to search against, and it will return the `top_k` most similar documents (if `top_k` is not provided, defaults to returning all documents).

 ```bash
 curl --header "Content-Type: application/json" --request POST --data '{"query":{"uid":"someid","text":"The TGF-beta superfamily of growth and differentiation factors, including TGF-beta, Activins and bone morphogenetic proteins (BMPs) play critical roles in regulating the development of many organisms."},"documents":[{"uid":"9887103","text":"The Drosophila activin receptor baboon signals through dSmad2 and controls cell proliferation but not patterning during larval development.\n"},{"uid":"30049242","text":"Transcriptional up-regulation of the TGF-β intracellular signaling transducer Mad of Drosophila larvae in response to parasitic nematode infection.\n"},{"uid":"22936248","text":"High-fidelity promoter profiling reveals widespread alternative promoter usage and transposon-driven developmental gene expression.\n"}],"top_k":3}' http://localhost:8000/